Is Making Your Own Yogurt *Really* Worth It?

 - Pot, if you’re heating milk on the stove

 Not ready to invest in an Instant Pot or a yogurt maker?
-You can incubate yogurt in a Thermos, mason jars placed in a cooler with hot water, or a pot placed in an unheated oven with the oven light on.
+You can incubate yogurt in a Thermos, mason jars placed in a cooler with hot water, or a pot placed in an unheated oven with the oven light on, or wrap the pot in a towel to keep it warm.
 Here’s the Chatelaine recipe for making homemade yogurt without any special equipment.

 How long does it take to make homemade yogurt?

-Making your own yogurt takes a long time, but very little work.
+It may take a long time to make your own yogurt, but it’s actually very little work.
 If you can’t go a day without yogurt, don’t wait till you run out before you make your next batch!

 1. Heat the milk: 25 minutes